awsdocs/amazon-rds-user-guide/doc_source/CHAP_BestPractices.md

 You should monitor performance metrics on a regular basis to see the average, maximum, and minimum values for a variety of time ranges\.
 If you do so, you can identify when performance is degraded\.
 You can also set Amazon CloudWatch alarms for particular metric thresholds so you are alerted if they are reached\.

-To troubleshoot performance issues, it’s important to understand the baseline performance of the system\.
+To troubleshoot performance issues, it's important to understand the baseline performance of the system\.
 When you set up a new DB instance and get it running with a typical workload, you should capture the average, maximum, and minimum values of all of the performance metrics at a number of different intervals \(for example, one hour, 24 hours, one week, two weeks\) to get an idea of what is normal\.
 It helps to get comparisons for both peak and off\-peak hours of operation\.
 You can then use this information to identify when performance is dropping below standard levels\.

 **To view performance metrics**